-The 7 reasons packaging costs are rising
+The 12 reasons packaging costs are rising

-So what are the factors specific to your packaging that are seeing costs rise?
+So, what are the factors specific to your packaging that are seeing costs rise?

 - Price of paper and materials

-- Labour costs / shortages / minimum wage increase
+- Labour costs

 - Number of manufacturing processes

-- Sub-contracting / reselling
+- Sub-contracting and reselling

-Price of paper and materials increasing
+The price of paper and materials increasing

-Is there anything you can do?
+But is there anything you can do?

 The answer depends on the type and styles of packaging you use.